nik-rev/EVIL_RUST/README.md

 1. References `&` are not allowed.
 Only raw, unsafe pointers are. `*mut` and `*const`.
 1. Rustfmt, miri or any kind of tooling that helps you write "idiomatic" or "safe" rust is **completely forbidden**.

+## Evil Clippy

+Automated tooling like Clippy has come a long way to allow you to write programs in Rust that are both safe, bug-free and idiomatic.
+But who said these rules can't also do the opposite?

+Clippy was forked as `evil-clippy`.
+We wrote a set of custom lints to enforce maximum unsafety and guarantee that EVIL RUST rules are followed properly.

 > [!CAUTION]
 >
 > Expect lots, lots of undefined behavior.
 Terrible things _will_ happen.
 Your hard-drive might even get re-formatted.
 [The rustonomicon is a recommended read](https://doc.rust-lang.org/nomicon/intro.html).